 - Pour polenta/cheese/egg mix at the bottom of the casserole dish and pack it evenly into the sides.
 It should make a nice bottom layer for the casserole.
 If your polenta is too runny or moist, I suggest baking it first at 350F for 15-20 minutes, then removing and add the rest of your layers to bake again.

-- After the polenta has been set first in the casserole dish, layer your tomatoes/chiles peppers (drained if using canned) on top of your polenta.
+- After the polenta has been set first in the casserole dish, layer your diced tomatoes with green chili(drained) on top of your polenta.
 Spread it out evenly.

 - Next, drain and rinse your black beans.